Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 _Short URL: [http://j.mp/pmx_install](http://j.mp/pmx_install)_

-We recommend the Panamax Client (UI/API) is installed locally but it can theoretically be installed anywhere [CoreOS can run.](http://coreos.com/docs/) The  instructions on this page represent known tested installations.
+Panamax is comprised of the Panamax Client which can be used to create new Panamax Templates and deploy Templates and Images locally.
+If you require to deploy templates to remote infrastructure (not local) be sure to also [install the Panamax Remote Agent](https://github.com/CenturyLinkLabs/panamax-ui/wiki/Panamax-Remote-Agent-Installation) on the remote infrastructure you need to deploy to.

 [![Installing Panamax Video](http://img.youtube.com/vi/15IKkYCfymk/0.jpg)](http://www.youtube.com/watch?v=15IKkYCfymk)
 ***